 All new materials consisting of Spring System, Coconut Pad (80%), Wool Batting (20%).

 Contents sterilized.
 Made in a GOTS and GOLS Organic Certified Factory.

 Finished size 28" x 52" x 6", Net weight of filling material 15 pounds 6 ounces.

 Made in USA of imported and domestic materials.
 Manufactured by MGM-QSS, 7855 S. Quincy St., Willowbrook, IL 60527.

 Model: Emily Crib Mattress

 Prototype ID: 001, Serial #C-22-0389-B-18.

 What is the Coconut Coir Pad?
-You know the brown outer fiber of a coconut shell?
+Do you know the brown outer fiber of a coconut shell?
 That is called coconut fibre, which is the natural outer husk of the coconut.
 To hold the fiber together and help it maintain its shape under pressure, most mattress manufacturers coat it with rubber latex.

 In the Emily, they use organic coconut coir bound together with an organic Dunlop latex (sourced from the rubber tree).
-An additional advantage of using latex rubber is that it naturally provides a cool sleeping surface and keeps any nasty stuff out (like bacteria, mold, mildew, bugs), naturally.
+An additional advantage of using latex rubber is that it naturally provides a cool sleeping surface and keeps any nasty stuff out (like bacteria, mold, mildew, and bugs), naturally.

 What is the Wool Batting?
 The coconut coir forms the core of the mattress, insulating the top and bottom of the innerspring coils.
 Layered on top of the coconut coir is a thick organic wool batting that is sewn onto the bottom of the organic cotton quilted cover.
 Wool batting is made by heating up wool fibers (from a sheep), forcing them to bond together with each other and form a nicely interlocked pattern.